 - Strategic Risk: Risk includes the risk of missed business opportunities, non-achievement of corporate or Company strategy and impact on competitive positioning and the value of the Company brand.
-It includes the risks: of making strategic decisions that do not add value, environmental conditions preventing the strategy from being executed, distributed leadership does not execute the strategy effectively or consistently, a diminution of the reputation of the Company; and of having inadequate crisis response management. - Emerging Risks: Emerging risk is defined as newly developing or changing risks which are difficult to quantify and which may have a major impact on the organisation.
+It includes the risks: of making strategic decisions that do not add value, environmental conditions preventing the strategy from being executed, distributed leadership does not execute the strategy effectively or consistently, a diminution of the reputation of the Company; and of having inadequate crisis response management. - Emerging Risks: Emerging risk is defined as a material, previously unconsidered or changing risk factor that has the potential to significantly alter the firm's risk profile.
 The Company operates a group wide emerging risk identification process which captures and assesses the potential impact and appropriate actions necessary to manage emerging risks. - Group Risk: Risks to the Company arising specifically from being a part of a wider corporate group, including but not limited to the risk of reputational impairment or of loss of support, both financial and operational, from the Group.
 Group risk is mitigated through the application of strong controls and a consistent risk management framework, including risk limits, across all entities in the Group.
-This helps mitigate any material impairment to the Group's financial position, brand and reputation.
+This helps mitigate any material impairment to the Group's financial position, brand and reputation. - Conduct Risk: Conduct risk is defined as the risk that the Company fails to pay appropriate regard to the interest of its customers and/or fails to treat them fairly at all times.
+Conduct risk is managed through the application of strong internal controls, compliance policies and procedures, and through the oversight of the Product Oversight Group and through the monitoring of various conduct risk metrics by the Operations Committee and Risk & Compliance Committee. - Sustainability Risk: Sustainability risk refers to the potential impacts that various environmental, social, and governance (ESG) factors could have on the long-term viability and resilience of the Company, as well as the potential impacts that the Company could have on the environment and society.
+As a subset of sustainability risk, the Company is exposed to ESG risk, which is the risk of material financial impact, positive or negative, caused by environmental, social, or governance factors.